 The Mount Holyoke College Archives supports reunion activities of classes in a variety of ways.
-Listed below are some frequently asked questions about what the Archives can do for classes-and what classes can do for the Archives!
+Listed below are some frequently asked questions about what the Archives can do for classes - and what classes can do for the Archives!

-ARE THE ARCHIVES OPEN DURING REUNION WEEKENDS?
+IS ARCHIVES OPEN DURING REUNION WEEKENDS?

-Yes, the Archives are open from 9:00 to 5:00 on Friday and Saturday.
+Yes, the Archives are open from 9 a.m. to 5 p.m. on Friday and Saturday.
 We also offer Back-to-Class events on the Friday of both reunion weekends.

-DO THE ARCHIVES EXHIBIT CLASS MATERIAL DURING REUNIONS?
+DOES ARCHIVES EXHIBIT CLASS MATERIAL DURING REUNIONS?

-Yes, the Archives displays documents and photographs relating to Mount Holyoke history during reunions.
+Yes, Archives displays documents and photographs relating to Mount Holyoke history during reunions.
 The subjects of these exhibits change each year; previous exhibits have included the history of the Laurel Parade, historic costumes, and a history of the College in 20 objects.
-The time, date, and location of exhibits are listed in the programs for reunion weekends.
+The time, date and location of exhibits are listed in the programs for reunion weekends.

-WHAT DO THE ARCHIVES HAVE RELATING TO MY CLASS?
+WHAT DOES ARCHIVES HAVE RELATING TO MY CLASS?

-The Archives has a wide range of materials documenting classes.
+Archives and Special Collections has a wide range of materials documenting classes.
 The collection includes: